MEDICINE SEARCH APP

 Frequently asked questions

-Does search show medicines that aren't in my cabinet?
+Does search show medicines that are not in my cabinet?

 Yes — that's the whole point.
 Until now the app only knew the medicines you had scanned.
 Search gives you access to the full database of 70 000+ medicinal products registered in Poland, regardless of whether you own them.
 You can check any medicine before you buy it in a pharmacy.